Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Baltimore and its opponents have gone over the current 46-point total in five of 10 games this season.
+- Baltimore and its opponents have combined to score more than 45.5 points in five of 10 games this season.

-- Cleveland has combined with its opponents to score more than 46 points in six of 11 games this season.
+- Cleveland and its opponents have combined to score more than 45.5 points in six of 11 games this season.

-- Sunday's total is 0.9 points lower than the two team's combined 46.9 points per game average.

-- This contest's over/under is 0.2 points greater than the 45.8 these two squads combine to allow per game this season.
+- The two teams combine to score 46.9 points per game, 1.4 more than the over/under in this contest.

+- These two squads surrender a combined 45.8 points per game, 0.3 more than this contest's over/under.

-- The Ravens and their opponents have scored an average of 48.1 points per game in 2020, 2.1 more than Sunday's total.
+- Ravens games this season feature an average total of 48.1 points, a number 2.6 points higher than Sunday's over/under.

-- The 46-point total for this game is 0.6 points below the 46.6 points per game average total in Browns games this season.
+- In 2020, games involving the Browns have averaged a total of 46.6 points, 1.1 more than the set over/under in this contest.

 Ravens stats and trends

+- Baltimore has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).

+- The Ravens rack up 24.7 points per game, comparable to the 22.8 per outing the Browns allow.

-- When Baltimore records more than 22.8 points, it is 3-3 against the spread and 5-1 overall.
+- Baltimore is 3-3 against the spread and 5-1 overall this season when the team puts up more than 22.8 points.

-- When Baltimore totals more than 316.7 yards, the team is 3-5 against the spread and 6-2 overall.
+- Baltimore is 3-5 against the spread and 6-2 overall when the team amasses more than 316.7 yards.

 - The Ravens have turned the ball over three more times (13 total) than the Browns have forced a turnover (10) this season.